kenylson23/lastortillas.cursor.2/replit.md

   - Cleaned up navigation component to focus on menu links only
   - Maintained only menu hamburger button for mobile navigation
   - Removed duplicate reservation button from mobile menu
+- July 13, 2025: Enhanced button design in navigation
+  - Upgraded "Pedir Online" and "Login" buttons with modern gradient design
+  - Added SVG icons to all navigation buttons for better visual hierarchy
+  - Implemented hover effects with shadow, transform, and gradient transitions
+  - Applied consistent styling across desktop and mobile versions
+  - Enhanced mobile menu buttons with rounded corners and improved spacing
+  - Added admin and logout buttons with matching modern design system